CS5500-24Fall-Group5/cs5500-base/StandUpDocuments/Week-1-September-09-retrospective.md

   - N/A
 - **Feedback and Suggestions:**
   * If the project is assigned, set clear milestones to track progress and choose language and framework.

+### `Yuming Sun`

+- **Achievements and Contributions:**

+  - Joined new team and met with team members on teams.
+Also had a meeting with Juancho this week
+- **Challenges Faced:**

+  - N/A
+- **Areas for Improvement:**

+  - Due to travel, I was unable to keep in touch with the team in time.
+Things will return to normal from the next week.
+- **Feedback and Suggestions:**

+  - N/A

 ## Overall Team Assessment